 Sounds great, right?
 Parents are ultimately responsible for the education of their own children, not the state, though.
 When public education funds follow the student, parents are accepting government control.
 Parental rights and true education liberty are then lost.
 An environment where publicly funded school choices are the only option is no choice at all.
 Homeschooling that is funded by the parent and free from excessive government regulation must be preserved.

 Studies show that homeschooled students are doing at least as well (or better) academically, than their public school counterparts.
-This is because the homeschool environment is tailored to fit the student.
+This is because the homeschool environment is tailored to fit the needs of the student.
 It is a positive and nurturing environment where children have time to read, ask questions, think for themselves, explore, invent and play.
-They have time to develop their interests and passions, and are encouraged to follow their dreams.
+They have time to develop their interests and passions.
+They are encouraged to follow their dreams.

 Homeschooling parents have long understood the benefits of guiding and directing their children's education without government interference.
-They enjoy spending the best part of their day with their children.
-So they also have the advantage of shaping and molding children of character.
-They can place an emphasis on integrity while learning.
-Parents can weave meaningful discussions about faith, citizenship, service and character into all the various aspects of everyday living and learning.
+They enjoy spending the best part of their day with their children and learning together as a family.
+They know the advantage of shaping and molding children of character.
+Parents can weave meaningful discussions about faith, citizenship, service and character into all the various aspects of everyday living and learning without restriction.

-Dr. King said that, “the function of education, therefore, is to teach one to think intensively and to think critically.”
+Dr. Martin Luther King said that “the function of education, therefore, is to teach one to think intensively and to think critically.”
 Because of the intensity of thought and strength of character developed in children within a homeschool setting, homeschooled students aren’t as apt to follow the crowd.
 They are more likely to lead the way.
 The mission of homeschooling, therefore, is to allow loving parents to do what they instinctively know is best for their children.
 Children will then emerge from their school years with maturity and confidence!